 Why would school principals object to asking students to mark Veterans Day?
-After all, it is an official United States holiday and a federal holiday created to honor the military veterans who have served this country, sometimes dying for this country.
+After all, it is an official federal holiday created to honor U.S. military veterans who have served this country, sometimes dying for this country.

 Is it too much to ask students with a parent or sibling in uniform to bring in a photo?
 Is it too much to ask a vet to visit the classroom or for students to write a letter?
 Some people think so.

 Is Noting Veterans Day Too Much to Ask?

 Ron Astor, a professor at the University of Southern California School of Social Work, was shocked this year when he got pushback against marking Veterans Day from civilian principals in the Los Angeles area.

 Every year, Astor asked his graduate students who are serving internships in schools to find a way to mark Veterans Day.
 The USC School of Social Work has done some excellent work centered on military children in schools over the past several years.
 Their research has shown that creating the kind of public school environment in which educators are sensitive to military students' needs and circumstances can help to increase resiliency among military children.